lana-20/charles-setup/README.md

-# Intro to Charles Web Proxy for Desktops and Smartphones
+# Configure Charles Web Proxy on Desktops and Smartphones

 Some test cycles require extended logging of the internet traffic from/to your device or a connection routed through a proxy server.
 For that purpose, I have to deal with some proxy server software, such as Charles Web Proxy.